-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the nominees for director (Proposal No. 1), "For" the ratification of the appointment of BDO as independent registered public accounting firm of the Company for the year ending December 31, 2020 (Proposal No. 2), "For"

-the advisory approval of named executive officer compensation (Proposal No. 3), and for "One Year" as the preferred frequency of advisory votes to approve named executive officer compensation (Proposal No. 4).
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the nominees for director (Proposal No. 1), "For" the ratification of the appointment of BDO as independent registered public accounting firm of the Company for the year ending December 31, 2021 (Proposal No. 2), "For" the advisory approval of named executive officer compensation (Proposal No. 3), and "For" the approval of the Appian Corporation Employee Stock Purchase Plan (Proposal No. 4).
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.